xph906/NetProphet/README.md

       not supported for non-streaming approach.
 ```

-  * Streaming approach: this approach will read contents as a stream, but it requires developer to explicitly inform NetProphet the end of the stream.
+* Read response in streaming approach:  this approach will read contents as a stream, but it requires developer to explicitly inform NetProphet the end of the stream.

 ```
     Plaintext: